Naludrag/AIT/Labo2/Lab02.md

 *** System restart required ***
 Last login: Wed Sep 30 14:12:47 2020 from 193.134.219.71
 ```

-You can find help in the document "ADS Lc01b Accès à distance avec SSH.pdf" p.17
+As shown in the command line output aboce we can confirm that the ssh connection works

-### TASK 4: Remote sync
+### Task 4: Remote sync
 In this task you will use the remote machine as backup destination.

-Put the full commands for each step and the output (shortened if too long) into the lab report.

 1. Create a backup directory on the remote machine as described in Task 1 so that your user can read/write.
 We simply created a new folder on the remote server, the permissions were already set properly as we can see below: